 3. Set a daily budget and stick to it

-Before you leave home work out how much you can afford to spend each day, including shopping, food and all other expenses.
+Before you leave home, work out how much you can afford to spend each day, including shopping, food and all other expenses.
 Use this figure to come up with a per-day budget and stick to it!
 Really, really stick to it.
 If you go over your daily budget you’ll need to cut back the following day to get that money back.
 If you save money one day you’ll have extra for another day.
 It’s the best way to keep your spending on track.

 4. Our ‘one a day’ rule

 When we travel, Matt and I tend to stick to a rule of one restaurant meal a day.
-We eat breakfast, lunch or dinner at a restaurant, cafe or other place we really want to visit.
-The other meals we eat on a budget by picking up something from a local cafe, bakery, deli or grocery store take-away.
+We eat breakfast, lunch or dinner at a restaurant, cafe or another place we really want to visit.
+The other meals we eat on a budget by picking up something from a local cafe, bakery, deli or grocery store takeaway.
 One of my favourite food travel memories is sitting in front of Sacre Couer in Paris, watching the sunset while we ate big bowls of takeaway pasta we got from a local deli and drinking a 4€ bottle of wine.
 If we had been inside a restaurant, we would’ve missed that beautiful sunset altogether.